Did you know saving for a mortgage takes between 2 and 10 years on average?

 Within your savings, you will need to consider the extra costs that crop up in the final stages of getting a mortgage.
 So don’t forget to budget a little extra for mortgage protection, stamp duty, solicitors’ fees, and site surveys.
 You won't be caught off guard by extra costs if you consider them in your savings plan.

-Saving for a mortgage if you were on the PUP or WSS?
+Worry if you were on PUP or WSS

 The pandemic left a lot of people with the inability to save for their mortgage and even delayed mortgage applications.
 If you had to dip into savings over the pandemic have a look at your budget and timeline and edit it accordingly.